radical-cybertools/ROSE/docs/getting-started/faq.md

 It's a way to verify your setup before applying it.

 ## Q3: What if I have an issue?
-If you have any additional questions or an issue, feel free to reach out to our support team by opening a Github ticket [Ticket :fontawesome-solid-paper-plane:](#){ .md-button }
+If you have any additional questions or an issue, feel free to reach out to our support team by opening a Github [ticket](https://github.com/radical-cybertools/ROSE/issues).

 ## Q4: How can I participate in the development of ROSE?
 By following these steps: